• Home

 Dave Lubar

 Chad wants to be the Bozo, the clown who sits in the dunk tank and goads people into taking a shot.
 What could be better than using his razor-sharp wit against a random stranger?
-But Chad soon discovers he’s entered a strange, twisted world where humor packs a punch.
+But Chad soon discovers that he’s in a strange, twisted world where humor packs a punch.

 Picture